htcondor/htcondor-ce/docs/v23/configuration/job-router-overview.md

     -   `JOB_ROUTER_DEFAULTS`, `JOB_ROUTER_ENTRIES`, `JOB_ROUTER_ENTRIES_CMD`, and `JOB_ROUTER_ENTRIES_FILE` are
     deprecated and will be removed for *V24* of the HTCondor Software Suite.
 New configuration syntax for the job router is defined using `JOB_ROUTER_ROUTE_NAMES` and `JOB_ROUTER_ROUTE_[name]`.
-    -   For new syntax example vist:
+    -   For a ClassAd transform syntax example vist:
     [HTCondor Documentation - Job Router](https://htcondor.readthedocs.io/en/lts/grid-computing/job-router.html#an-example-configuration)
     -   **Note:** The removal will occur during the lifetime of the HTCondor *V23* feature series.